 In this project you will take advantage of new opportunities to investigate the chemistry and impacts of Criegee intermediates in the atmosphere.
-You will be involved in the development of novel instrumentation using quantum cascade lasers (QCLs) to make direct observations of Criegee intermediates and reaction products in order to determine reaction rates and product yields at temperatures and pressures relevant to the atmosphere.
+You will use laser flash photolysis combined with novel time-resolved multipass broadband UV spectroscopy techniques recently developed in Leeds (Lewis et al., 2015) to monitor Criegee intermediates directly, in real-time, to determine their reaction kinetics.
+You will also be involved in the development of novel instrumentation using quantum cascade lasers (QCLs) to make direct observations of Criegee intermediates and reaction products by time-resolved infrared spectroscopy in order to determine product yields at temperatures and pressures relevant to the atmosphere.
 According to your particular research interests, the studentship could involve:

 - Development of novel instrumentation using quantum cascade lasers to monitor Criegee intermediates and reaction products via infrared spectroscopy in real-time throughout a reaction.

 - Further instrument development to enable monitoring of Criegee intermediates in complex reaction systems in an atmospheric chamber.

 - Modelling of experimental results to assess atmospheric impacts.

 - Application of experimental techniques to combustion chemistry and other areas of atmospheric relevance.

 Figure 2: Schematic of experimental apparatus for infrared absorption measurements of Criegee intermediates and reaction products.